Joostul/devjoost/content/posts/split-keyboards.md

 A quick side note on how you're supposed to type on a keyboard.
 On each keyboard there are two little bumps on the (on a qwerty layout) 'f' and 'j' keys, this row is called the home row.
 Feel them on your keyboard now.
-This is so that you can find these keys without looking with your index fingers.
+This is so you can find these keys without looking with your index fingers.
 Then you should type by moving your fingers vertically to reach the top and bottom row.
 And by now you also see, or feel, the problem.
 The rows are staggered and reaching for the 'y' key with your right index finger is different from reaching the 'r' key with your left index finger.